At Blue Falcon Publishing we work with a number of fantastic freelance illustrators.

 Stephanie is an illustrator and concept/storyboard artist based in Sheffield.
 A student of filmmaking at university, she has since found her passion in the pre-production art of film as well as creating colourful digital illustrations for children’s books and writing screenplays.

 With experience in different areas of media, Stephanie is a very versatile worker who is driven by her two main passions in life – art and stories.
 With a flair for the weird and wonderful, she would describe her style as ‘charmingly quirky’.
-She has recently illustrated her first children’s book, Pete the Cheeky Parakeet, and has some more promising projects on the way!
+She has illustrated several books for us, including Pete the Cheeky Parakeet, Eleanor Hurl the Peculiar Girl (which is her own book) and A Pirate’s Song.

 Born and raised in Poland, Beata lives with her husband and six-year-old son in London.
 She was born with a creative mind and discovered a passion for drawing and painting in early childhood.
 Every one of her school books was filled with quirky sketches!